Saw VI: Release and censorship

 Saw VI was released on October 23, 2009.
 Most of the film's stars attended the Lionsgate annual "red carpet" event for the film at Grauman's Chinese Theatre in Hollywood, California.
-The Motion Picture Association of America only took issue with the opening scene.
-In the scene characters, Simone and Eddie, have 60 seconds to escape a mechanical device on their heads with screws pointing at their temples by cutting off their flesh and tossing it into a scale.
+The Motion Picture Association of America only took issue with the opening scene, in which two characters have 60 seconds to escape a mechanical device on their heads with screws pointing at their temples by cutting off their flesh and tossing it into a scale.
 The scene was cut down slightly to receive an R rating.
 In Spain, the film was rated with a Película X rating for extreme violence, and restricted screenings to only eight adult theaters in that region.
 Buena Vista, the film's foreign distributor, appealed the decision.
 After producers cut several of the "most violent scenes" to obtain a "not under 18" rating, it was released in Spain on October 8, 2010.
 Saw VI was banned in Trinidad and Tobago and Thailand.